Knowledge Hypergraphs: Prediction Beyond Binary Relations: Experimental Setup

 \subsection{Datasets}

-We conduct experiments on a total of $5$ different datasets.
-For the experiments on datasets with binary relations, we use two standard benchmarks for knowledge graph completion: WN18~\citep{WN18} and FB15k~\citep{TransE}.
-WN18 is a subset of \acr{Wordnet}~\citep{miller1995wordnet} and FB15k is a subset of \acr{Freebase}~\citep{bollacker2008freebase}.
-We use the train, validation, and test split proposed by \citet{TransE}.
 The experiments on knowledge hypergraph completion are conducted on three datasets.
-The first is JF17K proposed by \citet{m-TransH}; as no validation set is proposed for JF17K, we randomly select 20\% of the train set as validation.
+The first is JF17K proposed by \citeauthor{m-TransH} (\citeyear{m-TransH}); as no validation set is proposed for JF17K, we randomly select 20\% of the train set as validation.
 We also create two datasets \acr{FB-auto} and \acr{m-FB15K} from \acr{Freebase}.
-See Appendix~\ref{appendix} for more dataset details.
+For the experiments on datasets with binary relations, we use two standard benchmarks for knowledge graph completion: WN18~\cite{WN18} and FB15k~\cite{TransE}.
+See Table~\ref{statistics} for statistics of the datasets.